-It only takes about 30 minutes total to remove the rust and have your utensils looking like new.
+Note: It takes about 30 minutes total to remove the rust and have your utensils looking like new.
 So, don't start this if you need your utensils in the next 30 minutes.

-Start with a big glass or bowl.
+Step 1: Start with a big glass or bowl.
 Fill the glass to the top with lemon juice.
 These bottles are under $2 at Aldi, so I didn't mind pouring a big glass.

 My scissors look so much better after getting all the rust stains off of them.
 Plus, it's nice to be able to remove them with safe products and not a bunch of chemicals.